troe27/UU-GWAS06/docs/index.md

 - the default species and assembly is _Homo sapiens GRCh38.p13,_ which is what you used for SnpEff, so you do not need to change it.
 - the input to VEP could be supplied in [different data formats](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html) such as VEP or VCF format etc. The input could be pasted in the Input box (in the case of a handful of variants) or uploaded as a file for larger datasets.
 For this exercise you will upload the ```annot_high.vcf``` file that you prepared in Part 2.
 - there are several additional configurations that you could choose from.
-Explore some of them by expanding them, but, for now proceed with the default options.
+Explore some by expanding them, but for now proceed with the default options.
 You could turn on/off the display for some of these options from the Results page.
 - the link at the bottom of the page listing the ```Recent jobs``` that you submitted; this list could come in handy later.

 Click on the green ```Run``` button.
 Your job will be placed in queue and run; this will take a few minutes depending on how busy the server is.
 When the run is completed, click on the ```View results``` link.

 ![vepres1](figures/VEP_job-done.png)

-#### _Exploring and navigating the VEP results page_
+#### Exploring and navigating the VEP results page

 Start exploring the VEP results page by expanding the ```Job details``` section.
 These were the parameters you used in your search.
 Note the ```Command line equivalent``` at the bottom; this is how you would run VEP from the command line to produce the same results.

 The ```Summary statistics``` section provides a very informative breakdown of the results and also pie charts describing the proportion of the different categories of variants with respect to their predicted consequences (in general) and predicted coding consequences (in particular).

-⁃ which were the top two most abundant types of general and coding consequences found?
+ - which were the top two most abundant types of general and coding consequences found?

-⁃ which types of consequences in the two categories do you think would have the most dramatic effect?
+ - which types of consequences in the two categories do you think would have the most dramatic effect?

 To display all results in one page rather than having them broken down in several pages (which will interfere with sorting), click on ```All``` in the Navigation per variant panel.